jaggli/load-generator/README.md

 #### **`--url`**
 - Type `string[]`

 URLs containing optional placeholders.
-A placeholder must be in curly braces and will be filled with the corresponding values in the named values option.
+A placeholder must be in curly braces and will be filled with the corresponding values in the named values option.<br>
 **Default option** This is the default option, the option `--url` may be ommitted for simplicity.

 #### **`--values`**
 - Type `string[]`

 Named value lists for placeholders in the URLs.
-Must follow the following name and comma-separated pattern: `--values "name=value1,value2,value3"`
+Must follow the following name and comma-separated pattern.<br>
+Example, add values for `lang`: `--values "lang=en,de,it,fr"`

 #### **`--header`**
 - Type `string[]`

-HTTP header added to every request.
+HTTP header added to every request.<br>
-Example to add cookies: `--header "Cookie=name1:value1; name2:value2"` Example JSON Content-Type: `--header "Content-Type=application/json"`
+Example to add cookies: `--header "Cookie=name1:value1; name2:value2"`<br>
+Example JSON Content-Type: `--header "Content-Type=application/json"`

 #### **`-p`**, **`--porcelain`**